 Stephanie Oyen grew up accompanying and singing in her church choir and has been the pianist for the youth choir since 2011.
 She is married with two boys and spends her free time exploring nature with her family.

 Sue Roberts started working in the office at Holy Trinity in September 2014.
-She’s there on Mondays and Wednesdays working on the Community Church, the bulletin, the Website, and other tasks.
+She’s there on Mondays and Tuesdays working on the Community Church and the bulletin.
 Sue and her husband Bill joined Holy Trinity in 1987, shortly after moving to Minneapolis.
-All three of their children (Will, Lucy, and Eliza) were baptized and confirmed at Holy Trinity.
-Sue plays trombone with the North Shore Brass, and in her spare time she enjoys Broadway musicals and yarn stores.
+All three of their children (Will, Lucy, and Liza) were baptized and confirmed at Holy Trinity.
+In her spare time she enjoys musicals and yarn stores.